 Interest on the outstanding principal amount of the Term Loan accrues at a rate equal to LIBOR, subject to a 1% floor, plus an applicable margin of 5.25% or an alternate base rate (defined as the greatest of (i) the "prime rate" as published by the Wall Street Journal from time to time, (ii) the federal funds rate plus 0.5% or (iii) the LIBOR rate for a borrowing with an interest period of one month) plus 4.25%, per annum, payable in cash.
+As of July 31, 2017, interest under the Term Loan was being paid at an average rate of 6.3% per annum.

 The Term Loan is secured by certain assets of the Company and certain of its subsidiaries.
 The Term Loan contains covenants that restrict the Company's ability to among other things, incur additional debt, sell or dispose certain assets, make certain investments, incur liens and enter into acquisitions.
 This loan also includes a mandatory prepayment provision on excess cash flow as defined within the agreement.
 A first lien leverage covenant requires the Company to maintain a level of debt to EBITDA at a ratio as defined over the term of the agreement.
-As of April 30, 2017 the Company was in compliance with this covenant.
+As of July 31, 2017, the Company was in compliance with these covenants.